shaneferrellwv/technology-mapping/README.md

 Enter the name of the file containing the netlist when prompted.
 If no filename is entered, ```input1.net``` is used by default.

 ## Input File Format
 The input file should be a netlist describing the circuit with AND, OR, and NOT gates.
 The netlist file should contain exactly one OUTPUT expression declaration and at least one INPUT expression delcaration.
-All expressions in the netlist representing AND, OR, or NOT gates should be previously defined using the ```=``` token.
+All expressions in the netlist representing AND, OR, or NOT gates should be previously defined using the ```=``` token, followed by exactly one ```AND```, ```OR```, or ```NOT``` token and an appropriate number of inputs for that gate.

 ## Output
 The program outputs to ```output.net```, which describes the netlist using the minimum cost combination of NAND/NOT gates, and prints the minimum cost to the console.